Menu

 Book Now - From £100.00

-Every Tuesday from 18:00 to 21:00 (except during school holidays) - 5 September to 21 November
+Every Tuesday from 18:00 to 21:00 (except during school holidays) - 20 February to 23 April

 This course starts with an overview of common furniture woods and their qualities as well as the basic hand tools and how to sharpen them.
-Students will then be introduced to basic Wood Working techniques while each making a beautiful wooden box with a few options to suite all skill levels.
+Students will then be introduced to basic Wood Working techniques while each makes a beautiful wooden box with a few options to suite all skill levels.
 Some of the skills students will be introduced to include: using a plane, using chisels to produce dovetail joints, turning, using a cabinet scraper among others.
 Finally students will try out different finishing techniques before choosing one to apply to their box.

 Note the price does not include a £25 materials cost which is payable to the instructor on the first day of classes.